datalad/datalad-metalad/README.md

 - `meta-ingest-previous` -- ingest metadata from `metalady<=0.2.1`.

-*A word of caution: documentation is still lacking and will be addressed with release 0.3.1.*

 #### Additional metadata extractor implementations

 - Compatible with the previous families of extractors provided by datalad